 Somewhere along the way, wealthy rural land owners began to think it was trendy to own an out-dorsey looking wood bodied wagon as a utility vehicle around the estate.
 Ford came out with the first factory made wood-bodied transport around 1929.
 By the time Chevrolet joined in in 1939 these vehicles were alreay known as station wagons.
 These wood-bodied station wagons were never profitable for the auto manufacturers.
 They had to be hand assembled, and the wood was hard to maintain.
 Yet they stayed in the American rubric until the 1950’s.

 According to an article written by Charlie Crowell, the National Woodie Club was organized by Will O’Neil of Hawthorn, California in 1973.
 Already at that time, woodie owners were organizing to combine their knowledge to preserve these wood-bodied treasures.
 They could not have known what woodie wagons would mean to car collecting in the 21st Century.
-Today, fully restored wood-bodied cars, trucks and wagons can command mind boggling prices.
+Today, fully restored wood-bodied cars, utility vehicles and wagons can command mind boggling prices.
+Here at the wavecrest woodie show we’ve seen a woodie Rolls-Royce, a wood-bodied Packard Boattail and dozens of woodie buses.
+Follow this link to read one of our past articles on rare Woodie’s at the Wavecrest Woodie Show.